luffina/UniLifehub/README.md

 ### Additional Notes

 - **CORS Issues**: If you run into CORS issues when connecting the frontend and backend, make sure the backend has the necessary CORS configurations in place.
-- **Database Setup**: As the project grows, consider implementing a database to persistently manage data, such as student profiles and events.
+- **Database Setup**: As the project grows, we will consider implementing a database to persistently manage data, such as student profiles and events.